understanding gibsons repair and restoration services

 Ensuring Safe Delivery To Gibson’s Factory

 You should choose a reliable courier service to ship your guitar to the Gibson factory.
-Make sure the shipping box is sturdy and correctly labeled with both your return address and the Gibson factory address.
+Ensure the shipping box is sturdy and correctly labeled with your return address and the Gibson factory address.
 Do not forget to mark the RMA number on the shipping box.

 Before sealing the box, you might consider taking photographs of the packed guitar.
-This can serve as evidence of the guitar’s condition at the time of shipping, should there be any discrepancies or disputes later on.
+This can serve as evidence of the guitar’s condition at the shipping time, should there be any discrepancies or disputes later on.
 Finally, it is recommended that you purchase shipping insurance to protect the guitar in case of damage or loss during transport.

-Remember, your goal is to ensure your guitar arrives at Gibson’s factory in the same condition that it left your possession.
-Taking the necessary precautions and understanding the RMA process will help in achieving this goal and getting your guitar back in perfect shape.
+Remember, your goal is to ensure your guitar arrives at Gibson’s factory in the same condition it left your possession.
+Taking the necessary precautions and understanding the RMA process will help you achieve this goal and get your guitar back in perfect shape.

 How to Care for Your Gibson Guitar Post-Repair